 export the simulated/estimated data

-Load the data into Matlab (Section 4.14, “sgems_write”)
+Load the data into Matlab (the section called “sgems_write”)

 This section contains a rather detailed explanation of using S-GeMS to perform simulation.
 Much more compact example can be found in the following chapters.